Superannuation account types

 Access and minimum withdrawals

 There is a minimum amount that you must draw out of an account-based pension each year, which is age-based, and starts at 4% for those under 65 years of age and increases with age.
+The percent is based on your balance of your pension account on July 1st of that financial year.
 If that is beyond what you need, you may be able to contribute it back in (depending on age and cap eligibility) or else you can invest it outside super, however, it will be in a taxable environment.

 Interaction with the age pension